wardz/DRList-1.0/README.md

 ### Upgrading from DRData to DRList

 - Any references to `DRData` must be changed to `DRList`.
 Easiest is to just change the LibStub call so your local DRData variable points to DRList.
-- For accessing **raw** data tables you will now need to add the current expansion as an extra table property.
+- When referencing data tables **directly**, you must now include the current expansion as an additional table property.
-  E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames[DRList.gameExpansion]`.
+  E.g `DRData.categoryNames` to `DRList.categoryNames.retail`.
 The only exception for this is the spell list table.
 - Calls to `Lib:IterateProviders()` must be replaced with [Lib:IterateSpellsByCategory()](https://wardz.github.io/DRList-1.0/#Lib:IterateSpellsByCategory) as providers are now obsolete.
 - `Lib:GetSpellCategory()` now has an optional [second return value](https://wardz.github.io/DRList-1.0/#Lib:GetCategoryBySpellID) for spells with shared DRs.
   - `Lib.spellList[spellID]` now returns a `table` for spells with shared DRs instead of a `string`.